Deep-Perception/challenger-setup/README.md

 1. Ubuntu 24.04 LTS Desktop
 2. High core count Intel i5 or better CPU to run CPU inference portion of the Demo.
 Known to work on a Ultra 7 155H, i7-14700T and i7-14700F.
-3. One Hailo-8 AI accelerator (4.19.0 Kernel Module, our scripts will install the correct version)
+3. One Hailo-8 AI accelerator (Our scripts will install the correct version, do not manually install the driver beforehand.
+4.19.0 will be used).
+4. Disable Secure Boot in the BIOS to allow the Hailo driver to load.
-4. 4 video sources consisting of any combination of ONVIF cameras, direct RTSP links and directly attached USB cameras.
+5. 4 video sources consisting of any combination of ONVIF cameras, direct RTSP links and directly attached USB cameras.
 1920x1080 30FPS sources preferred.
-5. System that supports VA-API h264 encode and decode (Most Intel and AMD integrated and discrete graphics cards supported)
+6. System that supports VA-API h264 encode and decode (Most Intel and AMD integrated and discrete graphics cards supported).

 ## Initial Setup on clean Ubuntu 24.04 LTS Desktop Installation